mysociety/stringprint2/readme.md

 This can either be run in the vagrant as `Python3 shell.py` or `script/shell`

-Commands can also be passed as arguments e.g. `Python3 shell.py setdoc:document-slug process renderzip continue`will process and render the document and keep the shell up for future commands.
+Commands can also be passed as arguments e.g. `Python3 shell.py setdoc:document-slug process renderzip continue` will process and render the document and keep the shell up for future commands.

+All comments that can be applied to a single document can be called without arguments and will be applied to currently selected doc.
+Multiple slugs can be given as arguments to do several docs, or 'all' will iterate through all unloaded docs.
+So `render all` will render all documents in the current organisation.

 Shell commands: